-We appreciate the attention of the General Assembly on the important issue of elections, particularly in light of the lessons we learned in administering the 2020 primary and general elections as we implemented the changes created by Act 77 of 2019 while also facing the very serious and unprecedented circumstances of the global COVID-19 pandemic.
+We appreciate the attention of the General Assembly on the important issue of elections, particularly in light of the lessons we learned in administering the 2020 primary and general elections.
+As you are aware, this was the first time counties implemented the changes created by Act 77 of 2019, while facing additional complications created by the very serious and unprecedented circumstances of the global COVID-19 pandemic - and in the middle of a highly contentious and high turnout presidential election.

-As you are aware, Pennsylvania's 67 counties have a significant responsibility in assuring elections remain fair, secure and accessible at every step of the process.
+Being the key administrators of the on-the-ground election, Pennsylvania's 67 counties have a significant responsibility in assuring elections remain fair, secure and accessible at every step of the process.
 Over the past several years, counties have worked closely with the General Assembly to achieve historic changes to the Pennsylvania Election Code, including the implementation of mail-in ballots under Act 77 of 2019.

-While we believed that mail-in ballots would be a popular option for voters, we had no idea just how popular they would become due to public health concerns, and in a year with record voter turnout.
-And even though mail-in ballots are carbon copies of the absentee ballots that have been available to Pennsylvanians for years - from the application to the way the applications are processed to the ballots themselves - for a large number of voters this was an entirely new experience.
+It is important to note that the mail-in ballots created in Act 77 are carbon copies of the absentee ballots that have been available to Pennsylvanians for years.
+Everything from the application, to the way the applications are processed, to the ballots themselves run in parallel to the pre-existing absentee ballot system that has been successfully and securely implemented for decades.